michaelgorkow/SAS_ESP_GPU/README.md

 This repository is privately owned by me.
 Don't expect any official support for the work provided here.

 ### Requirements
-* Valid SAS Event Stream Processing license file (tested with SAS Viya 3.5)
+* Valid SAS Event Stream Processing license file (tested with SAS Event Stream Processing 6.2)
 * System with NVIDIA GPU (tested with RTX2070, RTX3000 and V100)
 * Linux OS (tested with Ubuntu 18.04 and Centos 7)
 * NVIDIA Driver (tested with version 430/450)